Tensor categories for vertex operator superalgebra extensions

-The main tensor-categorical tool from \cite{KO} that we use in applications to vertex operator (super)algebra extensions is the induction functor.
-If $W$ is a suitable object of the category $\cC$ of $V$-modules, then the tensor product $A\boxtimes W$ in $\cC$ naturally has the structure of an object in $\repzA$.\footnote{See \cite{DLin} for a different construction of induced modules in the context of a vertex operator algebra extension $V^G\subseteq V$ where $V^G$ is the fixed-point subalgebra of a finite group $G$ of automorphisms of $V$.} This determines an induction tensor functor from a certain subcategory of $\cC$ to $\repzA$.
-We shall show that in a suitable sense, induction is a vertex tensor functor, which allows one to relate tensor-categorical data for $V$-modules to tensor-categorical data for $A$-modules.
-In the following subsections, we discuss in more detail the vertex tensor category theory needed for applying \cite{KO} to vertex operator algebras, the types of vertex operator extensions we would like to consider, and the results we obtain in this paper.
+The main tensor-categorical tool from \cite{KO} that we use in applications to specific vertex operator (super)algebra extensions is the induction functor.
+For any object $W$ in the category $\cC$ of $V$-modules, the tensor product $A\boxtimes W$ in $\cC$ naturally has the structure of a possibly non-local $A$-module.
+By restricting to the subcategory $\cC^0$ consisting of objects $W$ such that $A\boxtimes W$ is local, we get an induction tensor functor from $\cC^0$ to $\repzA$.
+Induced modules have been constructed previously in the context of vertex operator algebra extensions $V^G\subseteq V$ where $V^G$ is the fixed-point subalgebra of a finite group $G$ of automorphisms of $V$ \cite{DLin, Ya2, CarM}, but so far, there has not been systematic use of induction for general vertex operator (super)algebra extensions.
+In this work, we shall show that in a suitable sense, induction is a vertex tensor functor, which allows one to relate tensor-categorical data for $V$-modules to tensor-categorical data for $A$-modules.

+In the following subsections, we discuss in more detail the vertex tensor category theory needed for applying \cite{KO} to vertex operator algebras, the types of vertex operator superalgebra extensions we would like to consider, and the results we obtain in this paper.